Understanding Workflows

 DAG Mode (Directed Acyclic Graph)

 Independent nodes run in parallel.
-Faster execution for workflows with branches that don't depend on each other.
+Faster runs for workflows with branches that don't depend on each other.

 When to Use Each Mode